graphql/graphiql/packages/monaco-graphql/README.md

 monaco.editor.create(document.getElementById('someElementId'), {
   value: 'query { }',
   language: 'graphqlDev',
+  formatOnPaste: true,
 });

 GraphQLAPI.setSchemaUri('https://localhost:1234/graphql');
 ```

 This will cover the basics, making an HTTP POST with the default `introspectionQuery()` operation.
-To customize the entire fetcher, see [advanced customization]() below
+To customize the entire fetcher, see [advanced customization]() below.
+For more customization options, see the [Monaco Editor API Docs](https://microsoft.github.io/monaco-editor/api/index.html)

 ## Advanced Usage